No Place Like Sweet Home (Sweet Home Ranch produce at Sigona’s)

 Other criteria for being California Clean, a collaborative that Buxman founded in support of environmental farming, require each certified farm to be family-owned, and that the family must live on the farm.
 What’s more is that at Sweet Home Ranch, workers come first; they are considered family, and family is important to the Buxmans.
 Free babysitting is available on site for the children of all workers, and each worker is given a vacation every year to visit their families, with Buxman paying the transportation bill.

-Buxman also reserves a portion of his land for his workers to grow their own crops, providing all of the necessary water, equipment and fertilizers needed.
+There is a portion of land set aside at the ranch for the employees to use to grow their own crops, providing all of the necessary water, equipment and fertilizers needed.
 In exchange, he says he’s received extreme loyalty from his employees.
-The Buxmans have a green thumb AND a big heart.
+The ranchers have a green thumb AND a big heart.

 “For us, farming is a matter of being good neighbors and good stewards of the land entrusted to us,” said Paul.
 “Our fruit grows in a natural environment, surrounded by songbirds, ladybugs, grassy undergrowth, and snow-melt irrigation, making for a great farm, great soil and great food.”

 Once picked, the fruit from Sweet Home Ranch is delivered directly to the stores.
-In fact, Sigona’s is one of the handful of retailers Paul to which Paul delivers!
-Buxman doesn’t deal with wholesale, instead, he eliminates the middleman and his fruit spends less time on the road burning oil.
-As such, the fruit also arrives fresher and has been picked riper.
+In fact, Sigona’s is one of the handful of retailers Sweet Home Ranch works with in California, making us the only source in the Bay Area.